Courses in Anthropology

 A ANT 483 Senior Honors Thesis Seminar (3)

 Students in the honors program should enroll in both A ANT 482 and 483 for a total of 6 credits during the fall and spring of their senior year.
 Students will write an honors thesis under the supervision of a member of the Anthropology Department, present periodic progress reports, and deliver an oral summary of the completed thesis.
 Prerequisite(s): admission to the Anthropology Department honors program.

 A ANT 490 (= A CLA 490) Internship in Archaeological Conservation and Documentation (3–9)

 Supervised placement in an agency engaged in conservation and documentation of archaeological artifacts, such as the New York State Museum or State Conservation Laboratory.
-Provides practical experience and cannot be counted among the 9 elective credits above the 300 level required for Mediterranean archaeology majors.
+Provides practical experience.
 Anthropology majors may use up to 3 credits toward major elective credit.
-May be taken by majors in Greek and Roman civilization and anthropology only.
+May be taken by majors in anthropology only.
 Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 Prerequisite(s): permission of instructor.
 S/U graded.

 A ANT 497 Topics in Anthropology (3)

 Advanced course on selected topic in anthropology.
 May focus on geographic or theoretical area.
 May be repeated for credit when topic differs.
 Prerequisite(s): junior or senior standing and permission of instructor.

 A ANT 498 Independent Study in Anthropology (1-6)

 Independent reading or research on selected topics under the direction of a faculty member.
 May be repeated for credit to a maximum of 12 credits.
 Prerequisite(s): junior or senior standing.